ZeeshanJ99/Docker_intro/README.md

 --------------------------------------------------

-## Differences between microservices and monolith architecture
+## Differences between Microservices and Monolith architecture

 Monolithic architecture  is based on a single application.
 This system comes with various advantages; first, you can develop faster with the essential requirements.
 It also makes the application quicker since there is no use of APIs.
 Maintaining applications becomes problematic if it is not designed well.
 And this is because processes are likely to be tightly coupled.
 Also, Monolithic puts all of the functionality into a single process monitoring becomes one hell of a task!
 So, scalability, availability, and reliability get tough for the same reason.